Debtor-in-Possession (DIP) Financing Can Help Turn a Company Around Following Bankruptcy

 What is DIP Financing?

-Debtor-in-possession or DIP financing is funding provided to a company that has filed for bankruptcy protection from creditors.
+Debtor-in-possession or DIP financing is funding provided to a business that has filed for chapter 11 bankruptcy protection from creditors.
 It is typically available to companies where lenders believe the company has a credible chance and a viable plan to turn itself around.
 It is not available to firms that simply want to liquidate the company.
 A post-petition lien is created after filing.

-The term “Debtor-in-Possession” refers to the fact that the current management and board of directors remain “in possession” of the company following its bankruptcy filing.
+The term “Debtor-in-Possession” refers to the fact that the current management and board of directors remain “in possession” of the business following its chapter 11 bankruptcy filing.
 Many small business owners are not aware that they can obtain financing to turn their company around after they have declared bankruptcy.

-Many lenders see Debtor in Possession financing as an attractive lending opportunity because of the special treatment that DIP loans receive under U.S. bankruptcy law.
+Many lenders see Debtor in Possession financing as an attractive lending opportunity because of the special treatment that business bankruptcy loans receive under U.S. bankruptcy law.
 Under the law, DIP creditors must be repaid before other creditors.
-In fact, many lenders will commit to a DIP loan while they would not make a loan commitment to the same company in the absence of a bankruptcy filing.
+In fact, many lenders will commit to a DIP chapter 11 loan while they would not make a loan commitment to the same business in the absence of a bankruptcy filing.

 What is the DIP Process?

-In DIP restructuring finance, the assets pledged as collateral must be sufficient to cover the loan.
-Here’s how the DIP loan process works:
+In DIP restructuring finance, the assets pledged as collateral must be sufficient to cover the business bankruptcy loan.
+Here’s how the DIP chapter 11 loan process works:

 When the company has located a lender willing to finance their turnaround, the company seeks court approval from the Bankruptcy Court.
 Typical DIP financing terms include a “first priority” security interest in the collateral, a market rate or even premium rate of interest, an approved budget, and other lender protections.
 Creditors may object to the loan if they feel they will be made worse off.
 The Bankruptcy Court will decide whether to approve the loan.